STATUTES OF THE FEDERATION INTERNATIONALE DE MEDECINE DU SPORT (FIMS)

 - Fulfilling further tasks connected with FIMS activities according to the Statutes, By-Laws, and decisions of the Council of Delegates.

-17.06.
+17.07.
 The 4 Vice-Presidents shall assume in the order of their precedence the place and duties of the President in her/his absence or if requested by her/ him to do so.
+As far as not substituting the President the First Vice-President will act as Controlling Person.

 - Preparing the agenda for the meetings of the Council of Delegates, after decision of the Executive Committee, as well as the meetings of the Executive Committee and the Bureau, on request of the President, and circulating notice of these meetings in advance.